rticommunity/rticonnextdds-examples/examples/recording_service/service_admin/cpp/README.md

     quotes for multi-word descriptions).

 -   [Optional] `--add-breakpoint`: this command-line parameter allows the user to define a breakpoint for *Replay Service*.
-These breakpoint will be used in the debug mode of Replay.
+These breakpoints will be used in the debug mode of Replay.
 This command requires a timestamp in nanosecond form and optionally, a breakpoint name.

--   [Optional] `--remove-breakpoint`: it will allow the user to remove an existed breakpoint of the replay.
+-   [Optional] `--remove-breakpoint`: it allows the user to remove an existing breakpoint of the replay.
 This command requires the timestamp or name of the breakpoint to be removed.

--   [Optional] `--goto-breakpoint`: this command-line parameter the user to jump to a existed breakpoint.
+-   [Optional] `--goto-breakpoint`: this command-line parameter is used to jump to a existed breakpoint.
 This command requires the timestamp or name of the specific breakpoint.